vikki9121/Hand-Sign-Detection-/README.md

 # Prerequisites
 - Python (3.7.4)
-- IDE (PyCharm )
+- IDE (PyCharm)
 - Numpy (version 1.16.5)
 - cv2 (openCV) (version 3.4.2)
 - Keras (version 2.3.1)
 - Tensorflow (as keras uses tensorflow in backend and for image preprocessing) (version 2.0.0)

 # To Run The Project
-To collect the image run the ``file to take Pictures By clicking s to save the pictures
+To collect the image run the `dataCollection.py`file to take Pictures By clicking s to save the pictures

-To run the project cRun the test.py
+To run the project Run `test.py`
+The output will Genrated in 300X300

+Sample Output